 Since 1999, there has been a 300% increase in opioid prescriptions in the United States.
-Along with the increase in prescriptions, there’s been a deadly uptick in opioid addiction, which is now the leading cause of death in individuals under the age of 50.
+Along with this increase, there has been a deadly uptick in opioid addiction, which is now the leading cause of death in individuals under age 50.
 While many opioid abusers buy illegal substances like heroin, one study showed that 75% of people addicted since 2000 reported their first opioid was a prescription drug.

 Now, the opioid crisis has led to thousands of lawsuits being filed against doctors, hospitals, pharmacies, and drugmakers, blaming them for the increase in opioid addiction, overdoses, and drug-related deaths in America.
-Many of these lawsuits have been filed by state, counties, municipalities, and Native American tribes, claiming that the opioid epidemic has led to a significant increase in the cost of public health services, higher drug-related crime rates, and other negative effects on their communities.
+While many of these lawsuits initially were filed by governments, more and more individuals are filing opioid lawsuits, saying these pharmaceutical companies and medical practices are responsible for improperly touting the benefits of opioids, without properly informing patients of the risks.

-Most lawsuit claims regarding opioid painkillers claim that prescription drugs were responsible for an individual’s addiction.
+Many lawsuits related to opioids claim that prescription painkillers triggered an individual’s addiction.
 Some plaintiffs allege that their addiction started with prescription drugs and moved on to illegal opioids like heroin when their prescriptions ran out, resorting to criminal activity to steal or pay for more drugs as a result of their addiction.